 Checks not drawn on U.S. banks and/or not U.S. funds.
 In this case, please visit one of our branch locations.

 In most cases, funds from approved deposits are available immediately.
 If your deposit is held for review and you submitted it before 2 p.m.
 EST on a business day, the check will be processed that same day.
-All deposits are subject to the Sharon Credit Union Funds Availability Policy.
+All deposits are subject to the SCU Credit Union Funds Availability Policy.
 Deposits are subject to verification.